kennyinthirathclq/how-do-react-good/README.md

 - When using JSX, we must use { } as an escape block for running or referencing Javascript code
 - So we map each value in the array to an <li> item
 - This syntax is pre ES6, easier for newbie readability but let's use the latest syntax

+- Add css by creating a css file
+- import css file in JS
+- apply to <ul> via className